shukla-ayush/Web-Crawler/README.md

-Wikipedia web Crawler based on Breadth First Search, implemented using Python 3.
+A Wikipedia web crawler, based on Breadth First Search, implemented using Python 3.